KuroMeido/KuroAcad/README.md

    - Copy the compiled DLL to your AutoCAD plugins folder
    - Or load it directly in AutoCAD using the `NETLOAD` command

-4. **Activate the license**
-   - The plugin includes license verification
-   - A valid activation key is required
-   - Keys are generated using the computer identification system

 ## Usage